 As companies strive to increase productivity by operating machinery at higher speeds, often the results are increased noise, damage to machinery/products, and excessive vibration.
 At the same time, safety and machine reliability are decreased.
 A variety of products are commonly used to solve these problems.
 However, they vary greatly in effectiveness and operation.
 Typical products used include rubber bumpers, springs, cylinder cushions and industrial shock absorbers.
-The following video compares how the most common products perform and why ITT Enidine shock absorbers are the smart choice for your energy absoprtion needs:
+The following video compares how the most common products perform and why Enidine shock absorbers are the smart choice for your energy absoprtion needs:

 Theory of Energy Absorption

 All moving objects possess kinetic energy.
 The amount of energy is dependent upon weight and velocity.
 A mechanical device that produces forces diametrically opposed to the direction of motion must be used to bring a moving object to rest.